abuultjens/FABL-8-Open-Isothermal-Platform/README.md

 ## Assembly

 ### Block stands and magnet mount
-Two wire wound resistors are fitted into the cavity underneath the heating block and secured in place using the two resistor retaining plates.
+Two wire wound resistors are fitted into the cavity underneath the heating block and are secured in place using the two resistor retaining plates.
 The magnet mount is first attached to the block stand with two M5 bolts and nuts.
 The block is then mounted to the block stand by passing M3 bolts through the gaps in the magnet mounts.
 ![Image description](https://github.com/abuultjens/FABL-8-Open-Isothermal-Platform/blob/main/Magnet_mount_anno.jpg)

 ### Excitation system
 The eight excitation LEDs are pressed into the fixed LED mount.
-During assembly the excitation gel is sandwiched between the block and the fixed LED mount which is secured in place using M3 bolts, nuts, standoffs and the rear LED mount retainer.
+The excitation gel is sandwiched between the block and the fixed LED mount which is secured in place using M3 bolts, nuts, standoffs and two rear LED mount retainers.
 ![Image description](https://github.com/abuultjens/FABL-8-Open-Isothermal-Platform/blob/main/Block_anno.jpg)

 ### Emission system
 The eight photodiodes are fitted into the fixed photodiode mount (with light sensitive surface facing downward through holes) and individually secured with a small piece of sticky tape.
 The emission filter gels are then overlaid on the light sensitive side of the photodiode mount and secured with the metal lids on both sides using M3 bolts and nuts.
-Once both block stands are secured to the block, the stands are mounted on a sheet of acrylic.
+Once both block stands are secured to the block, the entire assembly is mounted on a sheet of acrylic.
 ![Image description](https://github.com/abuultjens/FABL-8-Open-Isothermal-Platform/blob/main/emission_anno.jpg)

 # Instrument case
-The key requirements for casing are that the enclosure blocks out all environmental light and secondly that it provides a thermally insulating environment for the PID to reach a stable 65oC.
+The key requirements for a FABL-8 casing are firstly that the enclosure blocks out all environmental light and secondly that it provides a thermally insulating environment for the PID controlled heating block to reach and maintain a stable 65oC.
 Our implementation of the FABL-8 involved a robust briefcase style plastic box and inner acrylic partition that was used to mount the heating block.
 While this specific setup was ideal for transportation and storage, any casing configuration that meets the abovementioned requirements will suffice.
-We have here detailed our case configuration which may be useful as a guide.
+Below we have detailed our case configuration which may be useful as a guide.
 All required parts can be found in the [Instrument case parts list](#Instrument-case-parts-list).

 ## 3D printed parts
-All parts were printed on an Ender3 modified with a BL touch using black 1.75 PLA filament.
+All 3D printed parts were printed using black 1.75 PLA filament on a Creality3D Ender-3 3D printer modified with a BLTouch V2 automatic mechanical bed levelling device (https://www.antclabs.com/bltouch).

 ### Left screen mount
 ![Image description](https://github.com/abuultjens/FABL-8-Open-Isothermal-Platform/blob/main/Left_screen_mount.png)